SaveTheRbtz/ml-class/README.rst

 Introduction
 ============

-There are my variants of Programming Exercises from Machine Learning Stanford classes.
+There are my solutions for Programming Exercises from Machine Learning Stanford classes.
 Made in `GNU Octave`_.

 .. _GNU Octave: https://www.gnu.org/software/octave/